-Can you have a contractor build a brand new home for you and finance it with a reverse mortgage upon completion?
+Can a contractor build a new home for you and finance it with a reverse mortgage upon completion?
 Thank you -Bob

 There are a couple of different ways that a contractor can build a home for the end buyer, so I’ll try to touch briefly on each.